Florida Housing Supply Dries Up

 Florida home prices are growing at twice the normal rate and selling 12 days faster now.
 Home listing declines in the Sunshine State are 14.9% less in South Florida and have plummeted 45% in Jacksonville.

-Kerry reports a select group of Florida cities where fewer listings are occurring:
+A Florida Realtors report showed a select group of Florida cities where fewer listings are occurring:

 - Cape Coral-Fort Myers – listings fell 32.8% and days on market reduced by 20